 What causes sinusitis?
 2 possible conditions

-A sinus infection, or sinusitis, is a common condition that affects 31 million people in the United States each year.
-The infection occurs when your sinuses and nasal passages become inflamed.
-The sinuses are small air pockets located behind your forehead,...
+A sinus infection, or sinusitis, is a common condition that affects 30 million people in the United States each year, according to the National Institute of Allergy and Infectious Diseases.
+The infection occurs when your sinuses and nasal passages become...
 Read more

-A sinus infection, or sinusitis, is a common condition that affects 31 million people in the United States each year.
+A sinus infection, or sinusitis, is a common condition that affects 30 million people in the United States each year, according to the National Institute of Allergy and Infectious Diseases.
 The infection occurs when your sinuses and nasal passages become inflamed.

 The sinuses are small air pockets located behind your forehead, nose, cheekbones, and eyes.
 The sinuses produce mucus, which is a jelly-like liquid that protects the body by trapping germs.
 Sometimes, bacteria or allergens can cause too much mucus to form, which blocks the openings of your sinuses.